ilyass-afkir/data-analytics-in-machining-production/README.md

-# data-analytics-in-machining-technology
+# Application of Data Analytics in machining production
-Group project @ TU Darmstadt
+A group project solved with 2 other students.